bioidiap/bob.ip.gabor/doc/index.rst

 This module contains the C++ source code and the Python bindings for classes that handle the Gabor wavelet transform and Gabor jet similarities.

-If you use parts of this code, please cite:
+If you use parts of this code in a scientific publication, please cite:

 .. code-block:: tex